GA-KEOHAN/seir-flex-carina/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/classroom-culture.md

 Our video conferencing tool!

 - Share video always during class time
+- Always be on mute unless asking a question or to make a comment.
+- You can share your screen with us / anyone
 - We use breakout rooms for group meetings
-- Don't forget to mute!
-- You can share your screen with us / anyone